minios-linux/minios-live/README.md

 MiniOS aims to provide users with a reliable, user-friendly portable system with a graphical interface.
 These scripts build a bootable MiniOS ISO image.

+## 🌐 Useful Resources

+If you want to learn how to use MiniOS, there are several helpful resources to get you started.

+### 🖥️ Official MiniOS Website

+On the [official MiniOS website](https://minios.dev), you will find information about the different editions of the system and their features.

+- **Community Support**: Access to forums and community resources for additional help and support.
+- **Edition Features**: Comparison of features available in each edition.
+- **Download Links**: Direct links to download ISO images of each version.

+### 📚 Official Wiki

+For the necessary information on how to use MiniOS, visit the [official Wiki](https://github.com/minios-linux/minios-live/wiki).
+Here you will find detailed instructions, guides, and tips on installing and configuring the system.

+- **Installation**: Step-by-step guides on installing MiniOS in various ways.
+- **Configuration**: Tips and recommendations on configuring the system to suit your needs.
+- **Customization**: How to personalize MiniOS.
+- **Modules**: Information on creating and using modules.

 ## 🛠️ Build Options

 Using `minios-live`, you can build the following configurations: